Cockroach infestations aren’t common, but the worst thing about them is the baby roaches.

 Below, you’ll find information about how to place traps to kill baby cockroaches in your kitchen and other places like the bathroom.

 Trap 1: Trapping Roaches using Duct Tapes

-- Ensure that the tape is fresh and strongly sticky; you can also use anything else with strong adhesive abilities.
+- Ensure the tape is fresh and strongly sticky; you can use anything with strong adhesive abilities.

-- The goal here is to trap the roaches in the adhesive tape by stopping their movements.
+- The goal is to trap the roaches in the adhesive tape by stopping their movements.

-- Place the tape upside down with the bait at the center at an area where you find cockroaches in the house frequently.
+- Place the tape upside down with the bait at the centre in an area where you find cockroaches in the house frequently.